-Interleukin-8/Neutrophil-Activating Peptide-1 selectively stimulates the ability of neutrophils and T-lymphocytes to invade injured or inflamed tissue.
-IL-8 purified from peripheral blood monocytes is a 10 kDa protein showing at least 4 variant forms (77, 72, 70, and 69 amino acids, respectively) which differ in the length of the N-terminal and readily form dimers in solution.
-Two cystin-bridges are essential for the biological activity of IL-8.
-Exogenous stimuli like LPS, but also IL-1, TNF $\alpha$ and TNF $\beta$ induce the secretion of IL-8 in a variety of different cell types including monocytes, endothelial and epithelial cells, peripheral blood mononuclear cells, dermal fibroblasts, keratinocytes, neutrophils, hepatocytes, synovial cells, and T-lymphocytes.
+Interleukin-8/Neutrophil-Activating Peptide-1 selectively stimulates the ability of neutrophils and T-lymphocytes to invade injured or inflamed tissue (1, 9, 11, 13).
+Exogenous stimuli like LPS (10), but also IL-1, TNF $\alpha$ and TNF $\beta$ induce the secretion of IL-8 (8) in a variety of different cell types including monocytes, endothelial and epithelial cells, peripheral blood mononuclear cells, dermal fibroblasts (8), keratinocytes (8), neutrophils (3), hepatocytes, synovial cells (4), and Tlymphocytes (11).
 When IL-8 was subcutaneously injected into rats, both lymphocytes and neutrophils migrated to the site of injection within 3 hours.
 At lower dosages, only lymphocytes migrated towards the site of injection, while at higher dosages primarily neutrophils were attracted.
 It was found that T-lymphocytes are 10 times more sensitive to IL-8 than neutrophils.
-IL-8 exerts its effects via specific cell membrane receptors (chemotactic agonist receptorfamily) with homogeneous high-affinity activity and two binding sites for its ligand.
-The receptor density is determined by the cell type and ranges from 300 on T-lymphocytes up to 20.000 on neutrophils.
-After binding of IL-8, the receptor expression is downregulated >90 % within 10 minutes at 37°C, together with the internalization of the ligand.
-IL-8 is proteolytically degraded in the cytoplasm and released into the culture medium as soluble fragments.
-The IL-8 receptors are probably recycled.
+IL-8 exerts its effects via specific cell membrane receptors (chemotactic agonist receptorfamily) with homogeneous high-affinity activity and two binding sites for its ligand (2, 7).
+The receptor density is determined by the cell type and ranges from 300 on T-lymphocytes up to 20.000 on neutrophils (11).
+After binding of IL-8, the receptor expression is downregulated >90 % within 10 minutes at 37°C, together with the internalization of the ligand (11, 12).
+IL-8 is proteolytically degraded in the cytoplasm and released into the culture medium as soluble fragments (11).
+The IL-8 receptors are probably recycled (12).
 Besides its chemotactic influence, IL-8 exerts other distinct characteristics.
-In neutrophils it triggers the secretion of superoxide anions and lysosomal enzymes, thereby indirectly augmenting the permeability of blood vessels, and IL-8 enhances the fungicidal activity against Candida albicans.
-Neutrophils are more readily liberated from the bone marrow reservoir under the influence of this cytokine.
-In vitro, IL-8 stimulates a rapid Mac-1 as well as CR 1, p150,95 and LFA-1 expression on neutrophils which enables the adherence to activated vascular endothelial cells expressing e.g. ICAM-1.
+In neutrophils it triggers the secretion of superoxide anions and lysosomal enzymes, thereby indirectly augmenting the permeability of blood vessels (14), and IL-8 enhances the fungicidal activity against Candida albicans.
+Neutrophils are more readily liberated from the bone marrow reservoir under the influence of this cytokine (11).
+In vitro, IL-8 stimulates a rapid Mac-1 as well as CR 1, p150,95 and LFA-1 expression on neutrophils which enables the adherence to activated vascular endothelial cells expressing e.g. ICAM-1 (5).
 This may account for the accumulation of neutrophils at IL-8 injection sites.
 Other findings suggest that endothelial-derived IL-8 may function to attenuate inflammatory events at the interface between vessel wall and blood, via inhibiting neutrophil adhesion to cytokine-activated endothelial monolayers.
-Therefore these cells seem to be protected against neutrophilmediated damage.
-In basophils, besides its chemotactic effects, IL-8 stimulates the histamin liberation in atopic as well as healthy persons.
+Therefore these cells seem to be protected against neutrophil-mediated damage (6).
+In basophils, besides its chemotactic effects.
+IL-8 stimulates the histamin liberation.